Verbury/haikuid/README.md

 An opinionated python generator of Heroku like readable IDs.

-Substantionaly based on [Haikunator](https://github.com/usmanbashir/haikunator) and [HaikunatorPY](https://github.com/Atrox/haikunatorpy)
+Substantially based on [Haikunator](https://github.com/usmanbashir/haikunator) and [HaikunatorPY](https://github.com/Atrox/haikunatorpy)

 HaikuID provides a larger adjective and noun namespace, and a fixed 7 digit hexedecimal token.